 Kyria Brown

-Kyria is The Writing Center’s Brown School specialist, offering writing and public-speaking support to all Brown School students via a dedicated schedule in our scheduling system.
+Kyria is The Writing Center’s Brown School and School of Public Health specialist, offering writing and public-speaking support to all Brown School and School of Public Health students via a dedicated schedule in our scheduling system.

-For 2024-2025, Kyria has been named our Dr. Burton Pu Distinguished Fellow.
+During her time as a graduate student, Dr. Brown was a Spencer T. and Ann W. Olin Fellow.
+In 2024-2025, she was also The Writing Center’s Dr. Burton Pu Distinguished Fellow.
 Read more about the Dr. Burton Pu Distinguished Fellowship here.

 What brought you to The Writing Center?

 The first time I used a writing center I had just returned to college to finish my undergraduate degree—years after I completed an associate degree.
 By a stroke of luck, a professor recommended the writing center.
 I continued using the writing center throughout my undergrad and at the universities where I got my MSW and MPH.
 When I came to WashU, one of the first things I did was search for The Writing Center.
-I met with Jo and never looked back.
+I met with Jo (the first Brown School Specialist) and never looked back.
 As soon as I could, I applied to be a Graduate Fellow.
-Entering my third year at The Writing Center, I am so excited to work with Brown School students as the Brown School Specialist.
+When Jo was transitioning to her new role as Undergraduate Support Coordinator, I jumped at the chance to become the Brown School Specialist.
+I love working with Brown School and School of Public Health students as the Brown School and School of Public Health Specialist.

 What do you like most about working with writers at The Writing Center?